datacarpentry/image-processing/episodes/08-connected-components.md

-If you are using an old version of Matplotlib you might get a warning `UserWarning: Low image data range; displaying image with stretched contrast.` or just see a visually blank image
+If you are using an old version of Matplotlib you might get a warning `UserWarning: Low image data range; displaying image with stretched contrast.` or just see a visually empty image.

 What went wrong?
-When you hover over the blank image, the pixel values are shown as numbers in the lower corner of the viewer.
+When you hover over the image, the pixel values are shown as numbers in the lower corner of the viewer.
 You can see that some pixels have values different from `0`, so they are not actually all the same value.